uw-it-sis/actions/validateConfigRepo/README.md

 will automatically rebuild the binary any time a file is changed.

 ## Testing
 You can run the code locally against a config repo.
-It is meant to be run from within the repo, so cd into a config-* repo, and run the built binary.
-E.g. I might run:
+Pass the directory path as the first argument, e.g.:
 ```
-cd ~/src/uw/config-planning
-node ~/src/uw/actions/validateConfigRepo/dist/index.js
+node ./src/main.js ~/src/uw/config-planning
 ```